geological-survey-of-queensland/share-data-with-gsq/gsq-userguides/snowball-gsq-userguide.md

 Send an email to GSQOpenData@dnrme.qld.gov.au to request a Snowball data transfer Please include the following information:

- a.
-The contact details of your contact person.
+ * The contact details of your contact person.
- b.
-What the data is (e.g. airborne survey flown for company, data relating to a lodged survey, etc.).
+ * What the data is (e.g. airborne survey flown for company, data relating to a lodged survey, etc.).
- c.
-What the data relates to (e.g. Permit EPM12345, Company Report CR6789 or Survey PID XXXX).
+ * What the data relates to (e.g. Permit EPM12345, Company Report CR6789 or Survey PID XXXX).
- d.
-The approximate total amount of data to be transferred, in Gb/Tb.
+ * The approximate total amount of data to be transferred, in Gb/Tb.
- e.
-Your Purchase Order details to cover the cost (for pricing details, see https://aws.amazon.com/snowball/pricing/ ).
+ * Your Purchase Order details to cover the cost (for pricing details, see https://aws.amazon.com/snowball/pricing/ ).
- f.
-The physical address for delivery of the Snowball device.
+ * The physical address for delivery of the Snowball device.

 Please ensure that data related to each Report/Survey/Permit/Dataset is in separate, clearly-named folders prior to transfer.